binnes/moreNodeRedWorkshop/en/PREREQS.md

     - `echo 'export DOCKER_CLI_EXPERIMENTAL=enabled' >>~/.bashrc`
     - `sudo systemctl enable docker.service`
     - `sudo systemctl start docker.service`
-- [openssl](https://slproweb.com/products/Win32OpenSSL.html), which is needed to create SSL/TLS certificates.
+- *Optional* [openssl](https://slproweb.com/products/Win32OpenSSL.html), which is needed to create SSL/TLS certificates.
   - MacOS : OpenSSL is installed as part of MacOS
   - Linux : OpenSSL is usually installed as part of the operating system, if not install the openssl package : `sudo apt-get install openssl`
   - Windows: there are 2 options to run OpenSSL, using a binary install (easiest) or using the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10):